← Back to Blog

 Why Do Three-Paycheck Months Happen?

-Biweekly means every 14 days — that's 26 paychecks per year.
+Biweekly means every two weeks, which means 26 paychecks per year.
 26 ÷ 2 = 13 payment cycles per 12 months.
 That leftover cycle creates two months with three paychecks instead of two.
 The specific months depend on what day of the week you get paid and whether it's a leap year.

 Use our Biweekly Pay Calculator and switch to the "3-Paycheck Months" tab.
 It'll show you exactly which months are your bonus months based on your pay schedule.